adonisv79/github-workflows/docs/SEMANTIC_RELEASE.md

 Do the following in your project

 * Make sure you have first installed [husky](/docs/HUSKY.md) as it is needed by this for enforcing commitlint rules
-* Install semantic-release, commitlint and husky as dev dependency
+* Install semantic-release stuffs and commitlint as dev dependencies
   * `npm install --save-dev @commitlint/cli @commitlint/config-conventional`
-  * `npm install --save-dev semantic-release @semantic-release/changelog @semantic-release/commit-analyzer @semantic-release/release-notes-generator @semantic-release/changelog @semantic-release/github @semantic-release/exec`
+  * `npm install --save-dev semantic-release @semantic-release/commit-analyzer @semantic-release/release-notes-generator @semantic-release/changelog @semantic-release/npm @semantic-release/git @semantic-release/github`

 * create a `commitlint.config.js` configuration file in the root and copy-paste the following